Analapatsy

-Analapatsy is a town and commune in Madagascar.
+Analapatsy is a municipality in Madagascar.
 It belongs to the district of Taolanaro, which is a part of Anosy Region.
 The population of the commune was estimated to be approximately 20,000 in 2001 commune census.

+It is situated in the Lavasoa-Ambatotsirongorongo Mountains range.

 Only primary schooling is available.
 The majority 80% of the population works in fishing.
 10% are farmers, while an additional 5% receives their livelihood from raising livestock.
 The most important crop is beans, while other important products are peanuts, maize and cassava.
 Services provide employment for 5% of the population.